-SICI is thought to rely on a conditioning pulse activating a population of inhibitory neurons within the motor cortex, which have a lower threshold than the neurons activated by the second, supra threshold test pulse.
-The inhibitory population is thought to involve GABAA receptors as the administration of GABAA agonists increase the magnitude of the SICI3.
-Kujirai et al (1993) also noted, however, that increases in MEP amplitude were observed when 10ms-15ms intervals separated the test pulse form the conditioning pulse, suggesting that paired pulse paradigms can also produce increases in MEP amplitude, depending on the interval between pulses.
+SICI is believed to rely on the conditioning pulse activating a population of inhibitory neurons within the motor cortex that have a lower threshold than the neurons activated by the second, suprathreshold test pulse.
+This inhibitory population of neurons is thought to involve GABAA receptors, as the administration of GABAA agonists has been shown to increase the magnitude of the SICI.

-The phenomena where increases in MEP amplitude take place when a subthreshold conditioning pulse is used suggests that excitatory circuits can also be probed by paired pulse TMS.
-The increase in MEP amplitude following presentation of a sub-threshold conditioning pulse with a 10-15ms interval between pulses produced a phenomena known as intracortical facilitation (ICF).
+The increase in MEP amplitude following the presentation of a sub-threshold conditioning pulse with a 10-15ms interval between pulses produces a phenomena known as 'intracortical facilitation' (ICF).
 ICF is thought to rely on an NMDA-dependent mechanism, as administration of NMDA antagonists (i.e. dextromethorphan) decreases the magnitude of ICF.

-Valls-Solé et al. (1992) varied the interval between pulses in addtion to varying the intensity of a suprathreshold conditioning pulse during voluntary contraction.
+Valls-Solé et al. (1992) varied the interval between pulses in addition to varying the intensity of a suprathreshold conditioning pulse during voluntary contraction.
 When the intensity of the conditioning pulse was greater than 110% of the resting motor threshold, the MEP evoked by the test pulse was suppressed when the interval between these pulses ranged between 60-150ms5.
 Given that suppression occurs at a different timeframe compared to short interval intracortical inhibition (SICI), indicating a different site of action is likely to differ between these two paradigms.
 This was conﬁrmed by an experiment that administered Baclofen, a GABAB agonist, which increased LICI 90 minutes after drug administration6.

 - TMS investigations into the task-dependent functional interplay between human posterior parietal and motor cortex..
 Koch G., Rothwell JC..
 Behavioural Brain Research.
 (September 2009), pp. 147-152.